-$$m{\rm cal} = m{\rm inst} + ZP - k(X - 1) = m{\rm std} + clr{\rm std}$$ where $m{cal}$ is the calibrated magnitude, $m{inst}$ is the measured instrumental magnitude, ZP is zero point, k is the extinction coefficient, X is the airmass of the object.
-From the right side of this equation $m{std}$ and $clr{std}$ are the corresponding standard magnitude and color.
+$m{\rm cal} = m{\rm inst} + ZP - k(X - 1) = m{\rm std} + clr{\rm std}$ where m{cal} is the calibrated magnitude, m{inst} is the measured instrumental magnitude, ZP is zero point, k is the extinction coefficient, X is the airmass of the object.
+From the right side of this equation m{std} and clr{std} are the corresponding standard magnitude and color.
 This assumes that the second-order extinction term and color dependency of X are both negligible.
 An overall zeropoint for a given frame will be obtained by averaging the zeropoints for every standard star.

 The photometric calibration and quality control is done using 2MASS stars in the frames themselves, applying color equations to convert 2MASS photometry to the VISTA photometric system.
-There will be hundreds of unsaturated 2MASS stars in $J, H, K_s$ with photometric errors < 0.1 mag and quality flags of "AAA" in every chip of VISTA.
+There will be hundreds of unsaturated 2MASS stars in J, H, K_s with photometric errors < 0.1 mag and quality flags of "AAA" in every chip of VISTA.
 A large fraction of these can be sufficiently isolated even in the crowded fields.
 One possible source of errors is the difference between transmission curves of J filter in both systems, but the latest results of UKIRT WFCAM shows that the RMS scatter of 600 measurements of 46 standard stars, measured in 19 nights is less than 2%.
 For the Z, Y filters we recommend that some of the VISTA standard fields overlap with those of UKIRT WFCAM, and we will complement these data with observations at other telescopes if necessary.
+Synthetic ZP for those filters could also be derived using as standards stars with known spectral type in each tile through the use of stellar atmosphere and Galactic extinction models.